dobrovolsky/kb-notes.nvim/README.md

 - `:KBOpenMap` - opens current note as mind map in browser
 - `:KBPasteImg` - pastes image from clipboard to current note
 - `:KBPrevDay` - opens previous daily note

+## Known issues

+- Not guaranteed to work for anybody except me.
+I use it for my own notes.
+- Support only `AZaz09.-` in note names
+- Works only for notes in the same directory
+- Following an url link does not work without [treesitter](https://github.com/nvim-treesitter/nvim-treesitter)